pawelgodula/kaggle-dsb-2019/README.md

 # kaggle-homecredit

-Code to achieve 5th place out of 7176 teams in [Kaggle Homecredit Competition (2017)](https://www.kaggle.com/competitions/home-credit-default-risk)
+Code to achieve 5th place out of 7176 teams in [Kaggle Homecredit Competition](https://www.kaggle.com/competitions/home-credit-default-risk) (2017)

-Architecture
+## Architecture

+Notes:
+- We used a single model in the final solution (no ensembling).
+We consider it a major omission on our side, which led to a drop from #1 on Public LB to #5 on Private LB.
+[The winning team](https://www.kaggle.com/competitions/home-credit-default-risk/discussion/64821) used 3-level ensembling.
+- The code in this repo covers steps colored in grey.
+- In the comments section below we outline key elements of the architecture

-Data Structure
+## Data Structure

 ![data architecture](https://storage.googleapis.com/kaggle-media/competitions/home-credit/home_credit.png)